leob/ionic-quickstarter/README.md

 * run the command: ```ionic serve --nogulp```
 * when you are done, change ```ionic.project``` back to ```src```

-#### A note about the usage of Parse.com or Firebase for authentication
+#### A note about the usage of Firebase for authentication

-In production mode (if you run on a device with ```ionic build``` or ```ionic run```) then by default Parse.com will be used for login/authentication.
+In production mode (if you run on a device with ```ionic build``` or ```ionic run```) then by default Firebase.com will be used for login/authentication.
 This is because in "production mode" the settings in the ```config-prod.json``` file are used, which set ```devMode = false``` and ```testMode = false```.

-These flags, in turn, cause the user service to point to the Parse.com implementation (see https://github.com/leob/ionic-quickstarter/blob/master/src/js/app/user/services/user.service.js to understand how this works).
+These flags, in turn, cause the user service to point to the Firebase.com implementation (see https://github.com/leob/ionic-quickstarter/blob/master/src/js/app/user/services/user.service.js to understand how this works).

-If you want to run in production mode but do NOT want to use Parse.com but another implementation (for instance the 'mock' implementation or the Firebase implementation), then you can do this in two ways:
+If you want to run in production mode but do NOT want to use Firebase.com but another implementation (for instance the 'mock' implementation), then you can do this in two ways:

 * modify the values in  ```config-prod.json```: if you set ```devMode = true``` then the "mock" user service implementation will be used
-* modify the code of https://github.com/leob/ionic-quickstarter/blob/master/src/js/app/user/services/user.service.js to make it use the implementation that you want (for instance the Firebase or the 'mock' implementation)
+* modify the code of https://github.com/leob/ionic-quickstarter/blob/master/src/js/app/user/services/user.service.js to make it use the implementation that you want (for instance the 'mock' implementation)

-For more details on configuring Parse or Firebase, see the [wiki](https://github.com/leob/ionic-quickstarter/wiki/Common-recipes).
+For more details on configuring Firebase, see the [wiki](https://github.com/leob/ionic-quickstarter/wiki/Common-recipes).

 #### A note about using the image functionality (Cordova Camera, image cropping)